Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Resources for Researchers

 - all currently approved consent forms or scripts (not required for FDA CoC applications),

-- copy of CoC application (see this document for help with creating readable PDF of application),
+- copy of the CoC application (see this document for help with creating readable PDF of application),

 - and if applicable the DEA Certificate of Registration (not required for FDA CoC applications).